CalHenry/job-scraper-llm-comparison/README.md

-# Introduction - Let's find job offers
+# Let's find job offers

 This is a personal project to explore web scraping, data retrieval, data processing and LLM integration.